-Built structures and trees were categorised according to the likelihood of bats being present and the types of roost that the identified features could support.
-This is summarised in Table 1 for buildings and Table 2 for trees below.
+Built structures were categorised according to the likelihood of bats being present and the types of roost that the identified features could support.
+This is summarised in Table 1 below.
 Roost suitability is classified as high, moderate, low and negligible and dictates any further surveys required before works can proceed.